Academic Counseling and Educational Support

-- Application: Students can download an application or pick up an application from the ACES office in the Humanities Building, room 227.
+- Application: Students can download an application or pick up an application from the ACES office in the Science & Technology Building,

-- Submit a completed application with income verification.
-Acceptable documents are:
+Room 108 or Welcome Center, Room 173.
+Submit a completed application with income verification.

 - A recent signed copy of your parent/guardian's 1040 tax forms or tax transcript if you are a dependent.